suzigit/test-consensys/README.md

 There is a problem to test the withdraw functionality.
 You Tradeable Wallet address must have tokens in a ERC-20 contract!
 So, you have the following options:
 a) You can test doing withdraw of 0 tokens and the ERC-20 address specified at deployed_addresses.txt
-b) You can deploy a new instance of TokenERC20_Mock in Rinkeby using your account X. Since X is going to receive ERC-20 tokens, you can transfer some of them to the address of your Tradeable Wallet using TokenERC20_Mock functions.
+b) You can deploy a new instance of _TokenERC20_Mock_ (provided in this project) on Rinkeby using your account X. Since X is going to receive ERC-20 tokens, you can transfer some of them to the address of your Tradeable Wallet using _TokenERC20_Mock_ functions.
 Then, you can test withdraw functionality of this project.
 c) Send me a message with your Tradeable Wallet on Rinkeby and I send you some ERC-20 tokens to test.

 You can also see all historic withdraws of your Tradeable Wallet.

+Note that I there are more functions in Smart Contract than there are function been used by the front-end.
+That is because this project will continue after this course.

 How to set it up
 ----------------